nikrays/zapret2/docs/manual.en.md

 ### Multiple attempts

 Strategy instability is a common phenomenon.
 A provider might use load balancing, causing different requests to pass through different DPI systems.
 As a result, a strategy might work one moment and fail the next.
-Strategy stability is tested through multiple repetitions—attempts.
+Strategy stability is tested through multiple repetitions-attempts.
 The number of attempts is set either in the dialog or via [shell variables](#shell-variables).

 Parallel mode is [supported](#shell-variables).
 In this mode, each attempt is executed in a separate child process, and results are then aggregated from all processes.
 This mode is enabled only via the [PARALLEL variable](#shell-variables).
-It can significantly speed up testing but may also trigger a rate limit—a situation where the server restricts or bans you due to excessive hammering.
+It can significantly speed up testing but may also trigger a rate limit-a situation where the server restricts or bans you due to excessive hammering.

 ### Scanning levels

-- **standard** — uses a test algorithm that excludes strategies deemed irrelevant based on previous successes or other criteria.
+- **standard** - uses a test algorithm that excludes strategies deemed irrelevant based on previous successes or other criteria.
 In the case of multiple attempts, testing does not stop upon failure.
 The success rate and curl errors can also provide useful information for situational analysis.
-- **quick** — same as standard, but when using multiple attempts, testing stops after the first failure.
+- **quick** - same as standard, but when using multiple attempts, testing stops after the first failure.
-- **force** — tests as extensively as possible, regardless of previous test results.
+- **force** - tests as extensively as possible, regardless of previous test results.

 ### Supported protocols